Xfinity Is Hyping 10G Internet. But What Is It and How Do You Get It?

 You can get access to the Xfinity 10G Network right now, and every Xfinity customer already has access to it.
 Xfinity now refers to its entire network as the Xfinity 10G Network, but it isn’t a true 10G network yet, and it doesn’t yet deliver multi-gigabit symmetrical speeds like fiber internet.

 That doesn’t mean you shouldn’t get Xfinity.
 Xfinity is one of the fastest cable ISPs and provides arguably the best cable internet connection you can get in the U.S. The future looks even brighter as Xfinity maintains an extremely aggressive upgrade schedule.
-Xfinity’s persistent upgrades have already started to show in places like our annual customer satisfaction survey, where Xfinity was rated the top national ISP for speed, even beating several fiber internet providers.
+Xfinity’s persistent upgrades have already started to show in places like our annual customer satisfaction survey, where Xfinity was rated the top national ISP for speed for the second year in a row, even beating several fiber internet providers.

 These are some very fast Xfinity internet plans you can get right now on the Xfinity 10G Network: